Anaina-Mehbin-PA/food-delivery-analytics-sql/README.md

 The project uses a relational database to store and analyze information about customers, restaurants, products, orders, order items, and deliveries.

-The goal is to practice SQL concepts and extract useful business insights from food delivery data.

 ## Database Structure

 The database contains 6 tables: